Dinah Shore: Early life

 Frances "Fanny" Rose Shore was born on February 29, 1916, to Russian-Jewish immigrant shopkeepers, Anna (née Stein) and Solomon Shore, in Winchester, Tennessee.
 She had an elder sister, eight years her senior, Elizabeth, known as "Bessie".
 When Fanny was eighteen months old, she was stricken with polio (infantile paralysis).
 The only known treatment was bed rest and sometimes more extreme care if the child was severely compromised.
-(This was before the polio vaccine had been developed which brought an end to polio in the United States.)
 Her mother provided extensive care for her, which included regular therapeutic massage and a strict exercise program.
 She recovered, but sustained a deformed foot and limp.
 Fanny loved to sing as a small child; her mother, a contralto with operatic aspirations, encouraged her.
 Her father often took her to his store, where she would perform impromptu songs for the customers.

 In 1924, the Shore family moved to McMinnville, Tennessee, where her father had opened a department store.
 By her fifth-grade year, the family had moved to Nashville, where she completed elementary school.
 Although shy because of her limp, she became actively involved in sports, was a cheerleader at Nashville's Hume-Fogg High School, and was involved in other activities.

 When Shore was 16, her mother died unexpectedly from a heart attack.
 Pursuing her education, Shore enrolled at Vanderbilt University, where she participated in many events and activities, including the Chi chapter of the Alpha Epsilon Phi sorority.
 She graduated from the university in 1938 with a degree in sociology.
 She visited the Grand Ole Opry and made her radio debut on Nashville's WSM radio station.

 Shore decided to return to pursuing her career in singing, moving to New York City to audition for orchestras and radio stations.
 At first she went there on a summer break from Vanderbilt, and after graduation, for good.
 In many of her auditions, she sang the popular song "Dinah".
 When disc jockey Martin Block could not remember her name, he called her the "Dinah girl", and soon after the name stuck, becoming her stage name.
 She eventually was hired as a vocalist at radio station WNEW, where she sang with Frank Sinatra.
 She recorded and performed with the Xavier Cugat orchestra, and signed a recording contract with RCA Victor Records in 1940.